zhengyang95/Generating-Class-Activation-Map--CAM--for-Weakly-Supervised-Semantic-Segmentation/README.md

-# Classification network training and Class Activation Map (CAM) generation and evaluation
-This repository contains allows you to train a classification network which is based on ResNet-50.
+# Class Activation Map (CAM) generation and evaluation for Weakly Supervised Semantic SegmentationThis repository contains allows you to train a classification network which is based on ResNet-50.
 Class Activation Map (CAM) can be generated from the trained model.

 The mean Intersection-over-union (mIoU) is used to evaluate the accuracy of CAM.